DemocracyEarth/ubi/README.md

 A standard for Universal Basic Income tokens.

+Built in collaboration with [Kleros](https://github.com/kleros) and the [Proof of Humanity](https://github.com/Proof-Of-Humanity) project.

 ## Features

-- ERC20 token that can `mint` new supply for verified humans over time at a fixed rate.
+- ERC20 token that can `mint` new supply for verified humans over time at a given rate.
 - Interfaces with `ProofOfHumanity` to get curated list of verified humans.
-- Issuance rate (inflation) is subject to governance.
+- Issuance rate —a. k. a. inflation— is subject to governance.
-- Tokens can be `burn` (deflation) either by users or a DAO.
+- Token has `burn` function —a. k. a. deflation— that can be triggered by users or a DAO.
 - `Snapshot` event emitted to ease use of token for governance purposes.

 ## Setup